ipfs-tech/cborc42/draft-caballero-cbor-cborc42.md

 ### Media Type

-Protocols building on CBOR/c, are RECOMMENDED using the media type `application/cbor` in non-web contexts, and `application/octet-stream` over web transports.
+Protocols transmitting CBOR/c-42 over HTTP interfaces are RECOMMENDED to send all CBOR/c-42 data with a media type header of `application/cbor`.

 ### Diagnostic Notation